 - They communicate honestly, and aren’t afraid to “get real.”

 - They follow through and keep their word.

-- They show empathy and compassion towards the people around them.
+- They show empathy and compassion towards all the people around them.

 So what are the signs?
-If you're out of integrity, you might feel:
+You might feel…

 - Drained and tired.